magnuslundstrom/nft-platform-smart-contracts/readme.md

 # NFT-platform-smart-contracts

-# SHOULD CONTAIN INFORMATION ABOUT THE DIFFERENT CONTRACTS (ADD LATER)
+# SHOULD CONTAIN INFORMATION ABOUT THE DIFFERENT CONTRACTS (ADD LATER.)

 Make sure you have truffle installed on your local machine to run the code in this repo.